frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

 the macroexpansion of typed macros into untyped land and wreak havoc.
-Typed Racket always emits unsafe variables and adds contracts as needed--Typed Clojure does the opposite, and can export macros safely.
+Typed Racket always emits unsafe variables and adds contracts as needed &mdash; Typed Clojure does the opposite, and can export macros safely.

 The drawback: all bindings must be able to generate contracts.